SMART DYNAMIC CASTING

 Research on SDC is conducted in an interdisciplinary setting in which architects, mechanical and structural engineers, and materials scientists all work together with the goal of producing non-standard concrete structures using a single flexible formwork.

-Prof. Walter Kaufmann, Institute of Structural Engineering, ETH Zurich
+Prof. Dr. Walter Kaufmann, Chair of Structural Engineering – Concrete Structures and Bridge Design, ETH Zurich

 Dr. Ena Lloret-Fritschi (Project lead), Fabio Scotto, Lex Reiter, Dr. Timothy Wangler, Lukas Fuhrimann, Dr. Jaime Mata Falcón, Marc Schultheiss, Samuel Rebelo Garcia, Nicola Vasic